We pack for a week’s worth of clothing regardless of how long we’re in Ireland. So this usually requires doing a wee bit of laundry in Ireland.

 For me, this is the last choice option–who really wants to wait around for their laundry to dry?
 But in a pinch, it could be a good option.

 - Be sure the unit you throw your clothes into is clean.
 I have heard of locals using them for farm clothing, horse blankets, etc.

 Hotel Laundry in Ireland:

-While staying at Rosleague Manor in County Galway, we left our clothes literally in a pile at the end of our bed (per their instructions—I may be stinky, but I try to be tidy!).
-When we came back from an afternoon of walking Diamond Hill (lovely walk by the way), our clothes were washed, dried and folded on our bed ready to be put in our suitcases for the remainder of our trip.
+While staying at Rosleague Manor in County Galway, we left our clothes literally in a pile at the end of our bed (per their instructions).
+When we came back from an afternoon of walking Diamond Hill (a lovely walk by the way), our clothes were washed, dried, and folded on our bed ready to be put in our suitcases for the remainder of our trip.

 Hotel Laundry Tips:

 - Ask about the turnaround time on their laundry service when you arrive so that you can be sure you have enough time to send them off and have them returned to you before you leave.